aarcascuerda/PFM-WMH/README.md

-# White Matter Hyperintensities Automatic Segmentation Methods
+# Validation of White Matter Hyperintensities Automatic Segmentation Methods

 This repository is part of my master's degree thesis.
 In it, you will find a summary of all the work done through the process.
 Then, you will also find all the codes needed to run the different packages, methods, configurations and data needed to output the results of the thesis.
 Note that you won't find the MRI data due to privacy reasons.